 Cora Health vs Hims: the short answer

 Cora Health and Hims Weight Loss are both US telehealth platforms that connect patients with licensed providers for GLP-1 weight loss treatment.
 The most consequential difference for self-pay patients is the pricing model.
 Cora Health uses all-inclusive monthly pricing that bundles the provider visit, medication, shipping, and ongoing monitoring — $120/month on the 6-month Essential Plan for compounded semaglutide.
 Hims uses a tiered model that charges a separate Hims Weight Loss Membership ($39 for the first month, $149/month after) on top of the medication cost.
 The other meaningful differences: Cora publicly names its pharmacy partner (VialsRx, a US-licensed 503A compounding pharmacy) and holds LegitScript certification.
-Hims offers wider geographic coverage (all 50 states vs Cora’s 44) and access to brand-name Wegovy through a direct supply agreement with Novo Nordisk.
+Hims offers access to brand-name Wegovy through a direct supply agreement with Novo Nordisk.
+Both Cora and Hims serve all 50 US states.
 Which is the better fit depends on whether you prioritize all-inclusive simplicity and lower all-in cost (Cora) or the brand-name FDA-approved product and nationwide availability (Hims).

 Quick comparison at a glance